bongtrop/digit/README.md

 # digit

-Dig git information from .git directory on website.
+Digit is the tool that help you to analyze git information from .git directory on website.

+I found the tool like [GitTools](https://github.com/internetwache/GitTools) to dump the source code from website with .git directory.
+GitTools have to dump objects from .git directory then use git command to analyze.
+But I only need the tool that can analyze .git directory without downloading and easy to dig into the git object.

 Github [https://github.com/bongtrop/digit](https://github.com/bongtrop/digit)